mvitz/alpaquita-node/README.md

 ## ⛔️ ./run bellsoft/liberica-runtime-container:jdk-21.0.7_9-stream-musl ./apk

 Using the Alpaquita based liberica image `npm ci` fails with a `No such file or directory` exception.
+I assume because of https://github.com/eirslett/frontend-maven-plugin/issues/1180 and this image using Alpaquita the frontend plugin does not detect this as musl and therefore downloads the glibc based node which does not work.
+Detecting this as musl would run into the download problem because I'm using arm64 as platform.

 ```
 [INFO] Scanning for projects...